ocarmo/A.thaliana_RHMN1_condensates/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15253472.svg)](https://zenodo.org/record/15253472) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15255864.svg)](https://zenodo.org/record/15255864)
 ## RHAMNOSE 1 condensates in heterologous systems
 This repository contains analysis scripts associated with the manuscript titled *Arabidopsis thaliana* RHAMNOSE 1 *condensate formation drives UDP-rhamnose synthesis*<sup id="a1">[1](#f1)</sup>.
 Rhamnose is an essential component of the plant cell wall :seedling: and is synthesized from uridine diphosphate (UDP)-glucose by the RHAMNOSE1 (RHM1) enzyme.
 RHM1 localizes to biomolecular condensates in plants, but their identity, formation, and function remain elusive.
-The datasets analyzed here demonstrate that RHAMNOSE 1 does not co-localize with stress granules when transiently expressed in an heterologous system, mammalian cells.
+The datasets analyzed here demonstrate that RHAMNOSE 1 does not co-localize with stress granules when transiently expressed in a heterologous system, mammalian cells.
 This finding was consistent when using a GFP or eptiope tag (FLAG tag), and the finding is recapitulated in yeast and plants in the manuscript.

 ## Data management
-Images were acquired on a Zeiss LSM900 and all micrographs (.czi) are available in zipped folders with the relevant title and the suffix '_raw-images' from the open-access [Zenodo dataset](https://zenodo.org/record/15253472).
-For each analysis set, folders of mask images are available in addition to *proofs* which overlay the masked features (e.g., segmented RHM1 puncta) onto the raw image.
-Please see [analyses](#f20) for analysis details of each dataset, and [reproducing workflow](#f21) for advice if you would like to reproduce the analysis pipeline on your machine.
+Images were acquired on a Zeiss LSM900, and all micrographs (.czi) are available in zipped folders with the relevant title and the suffix '_raw-images' from the open-access [Zenodo dataset](https://zenodo.org/record/15253472).
+For each analysis, folders of mask images are available in addition to *proofs* which overlay the masked features (e.g., segmented RHM1 puncta) onto the raw image.
+Please see [analyses](#f20) for further analysis details.
+To reproduce the analysis on your own machine, please see [reproducing workflow](#f21).

 ## Fluorescence image analyses <b id="f20"></b>
 ### Purpose
 Determine whether RHM1 co-occurs with stress granules in a heterologous system.
-RHM1 tagged with either FLAG or GFP was transiently expressed in U2OS cells and cells were subjecte to incubation with PBS (control), sodium arsenite (stress), or heat shock (stress).
+RHM1 tagged with either FLAG or GFP was transiently expressed in U2OS cells, and cells were subjected to incubation with PBS (control), sodium arsenite (stress), or heat shock (stress).
 Cells were then fixed and probed with an anti-GBP1 antibody to identify stress granules.
 For lineplots, czi files were opened in FIJI<sup id="a9">[9](#f9)</sup>, line drawn on the RHM1 channel and copied onto the stress granule channel, then pixel intensity values were measured and copied to an excel file for later visualization with matplotlib.

 ### Data produced
 From czi files, cells and nuclei were segmented using CellPose.
 RHM1 foci were segmented using 3.8 standard deviations per cell.
-The mask arrays were export as a pandas dataframe/csv for further processing.
+The mask arrays were exported as a pandas dataframe/csv for further processing.

 ### Figures in manuscript
 ```intensity_lineplot.py``` was used to generate data depicted in Fig S1.